Student Feedback to Support Instruction

 Early- and Mid-term Feedback Survey

-In particular, the CTLA provides instructors access to an early-term feedback survey that can be administered typically during weeks 3-5 of a semester-long course or during the first third of summer courses (or other courses offered on an alternate schedule).
-The survey can be administered through the University's learning management system, via Qualtrics or in paper form.
-Instructors may also choose to administer this survey midterm.
+The CTLA provides instructors access to an early-term feedback survey that can be administered typically during weeks 3-5 or midterm of a semester-long course or during the first third of summer courses (or other courses offered on an alternate schedule).

 Small Group Instructional Diagnosis